AnasMourahib/Dependence-modeling-/README.md

 ## 📄 Notebook —  (Session 6, causal structure learning using additive noise models, Python implementation)

-The Jupyter Notebook for the **additive noise moodels** is available at:
+The Jupyter Notebook for the **additive noise models** is available at:

 👉 **[Open the notebook](https://github.com/AnasMourahib/Dependence-modeling-/blob/main/Session6/ANM_simulation.ipynb)**

 ---

-## 📄HTML Report — (Session 6, limitation of additive noise models, R implementatiom)
+## 📄HTML Report — (Session 6, limitation of additive noise models, R implementation)

 The knitted HTML report for **limitation of additive noise models** is available at: